infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### file_path: `str`, *Required*

 Absolute path to the file for export.
-Supported file types include:

-- `csv`
-- `jsonl`

 #### export_options: `dict[str, Any]`, *Required*